hddm-devs/hddm/docs/howto.rst

-When using MCMC sampling it is critical to make sure that our chains have converged, to ensure that we are sampling from the actual posteriod distribution.
+When using MCMC sampling it is critical to make sure that our chains have converged, to ensure that we are sampling from the actual posterior distribution.
 Unfortunately, there is no 100% fool-proof way to assess whether chains converged.
 However, there are various metrics in the MCMC literature to evaluate convergence problems, and if you follow some simple steps you can be more confident.